ShaneByrne0963/dish-of-the-day/README.md

   - This page allows the user to request a recipe to be made for the website.
 The user will specify the name of the dish they want and what course it is typically served as.
   - The user is also given an option to give any feedback in relation to the site.
   - The user will be asked to fill out their full name and email address.
+  - This page encourages the user to be engaging with the site, and provides valuable information to the site on how to add more recipes to their database.

 ![The inspire us page](assets/images/readme/features/inspire-us.jpg)